 What is bullying?

 Bullying usually involves one or more people teasing, being violent towards, or harassing somebody on an ongoing basis.
-Bullying can happen in person and online and through cell phones.
-Check out the Cyberbulling fact sheet for more information.
+Bullying can happen in person and online (cyberbullying) and through cell phones.
+If you are personally being bullied, click here.

 Is someone you know being bullied?